fablabbcn/smartcitizen-docs/docs/knowledge/soil-water/pH/Atlas_pH.md

     ...
     ```

-* Issue the midpoint calibration command:
+* Issue the mid point calibration command.
+Remember to input the pH value of the [calibration solution at the current temperature](#calibration-solutions-temperature)

     ```
     control atlas ph com,cal,mid,[value of pH at current temperature]
     ```

     !!! info "Example at 30°C"

         ```
         control atlas ph com,cal,mid,6.99
         ```

 After this command, if you take a pH reading the result should be 7.00 (or very close to it).
+You can **now remove the probe from the calibration solution and clean it**.

 ##### Lowpoint Calibration

-* Repeat the procedure with the **Lowpoint** 4.00 solution (the red one).
-First, read the sensor multiple times until the reading is stable:
+Repeat the procedure with the **Lowpoint** 4.00 solution (the red one).  **The probe needs to be in the calibration solution until you issue the calibration command**.

+* Read the sensor multiple times until the reading is stable:

     ```
     control ph com,r